 The Patterns & Practicies initiative was originally formed in 2013 by a group of Microsoft consultants who were working on the transformation effort of the Office 365 Dedicated customers to Multi-Tenant.
-This involved taking the SharePoint full Trust Code Solutions and transforming the customizations to the App Model.
+This involved taking the SharePoint full Trust Code Solutions and transforming the customizations to the add-in model.
 During this process there were many valuable assets created which are now shared publicly on GitHub.com.
-The PnP team has now extended to community contributions and is evolving rapidly to illustrate the common patterns and practices for the SharePoint App Model with contributions from the external and internal field.
+The PnP team has now extended to community contributions and is evolving rapidly to illustrate the common patterns and practices for the SharePoint add-in model with contributions from the external and internal field.

 Here's the actual PnP Core team who control miscellaneous efforts around this initiative.